 On October 2, 2002, the Company entered into a combination agreement (the "Combination Agreement") to purchase all of the issued and outstanding stock of i-STT, a wholly-owned Internet infrastructure services subsidiary of STT Communications, in exchange for \$10,000 and approximately 93.7 million shares of common and preferred stock, representing approximately 27.5% of the modified fully diluted share amount at closing and Pihana, a leading provider of neutral Internet exchange data center services and managed e-infrastructure services in Asia-Pacific, in exchange for \$10,000 and approximately 76.6 million shares of common stock, or approximately 22.5% of the modified fully diluted share amount.
 These acquisitions are herein referred to as the combination.
 The combined company will continue to operate under the Equinix name and management.
 Separately, STT Communications will make a \$30.0 million strategic investment in the Company in the form of convertible secured notes with detachable warrants for the further issuance of approximately 30.6 million shares of stock.
 The Company anticipates completing the proposed transaction with STT Communications and Pihana by the end of the year.
-The actual number of shares of Equinix common and preferred stock and warrants to be issued will be determined on the effective date of the merger based on the then fully-diluted outstanding shares of Equinix, Pihana's cash balance and Equinix's and i-STT's working capital as defined in the Combination Agreement.
+The actual number of shares of Equinix, Pihana's cash balance and Equinix's and i-STT's working capital as defined in the Combination Agreement.
 Equinix will account for the combination under the purchase method of accounting.
 In addition to giving effect to the combination, these pro forma results have been adjusted to present the impact of the financing, Senior Note exchange and further reduction in the Amended and Restated Senior Secured Credit Facility discussed below.
-The combination, financing, Senior Note exchange and further can be no assurances that these transactions will be consummated in the future.
+The combination, financing, Senior Note exchange and further reduction in the Amended and Restated Senior Secured Credit Facility discussed below.